Sophie Calle: 2010s

 In 2011 her work True Stories was installed at the historic 1850 House at the Pontalba Building at Jackson Square in the French Quarter of New Orleans, Louisiana as part of the Prospect 2 Contemporary Art Festival.
 The house, an historic museum that is managed as part of the Louisiana State Museum, is furnished with historic furniture as it was in the mid-19th century.
 The artist inserted her own, personal historical objects and ephemera, with short, narrative explanatory text, into the scenes, affecting the notion that she had occupied the house shortly before the viewers' arrival.
+Also in 2011, Calle developed For the Last and First Time with the Sakıp Sabancı Museum for the Istanbul Biennial, pairing The Last Image, based on the final visual memories of people who had lost their sight, with Voir la mer, filmed with Istanbul residents seeing the sea for the first time; after its Istanbul presentation from 17 September to 31 December 2011, the project travelled to the Hara Museum of Contemporary Art in Tokyo in 2013, the Toyota Municipal Museum of Art in 2015 and the Nagasaki Prefectural Art Museum in 2016.

 In 2012, Calle's The Address Book was published for the first time in its entirety.
 In 2015, Suite Vénitienne was redesigned and republished.

 In 2014, Calle's work Rachel, Monique was displayed at the Episcopal Church of Heavenly Rest in New York City.
 It involved video Calle took of her mother, Monique Sindler, on her deathbed, as well as excerpts of her diary, read by actress Kim Cattrall.
 Calle took her mother's portrait and jewelry and buried them at the North Pole.
 Portraits of her doing so were also on exhibition.
 In 2017, Calle was commissioned to create a public artwork for Green-Wood Cemetery in Brooklyn, Here Lie the Secrets of the Visitors of Green-Wood Cemetery.
 The piece will remain in the cemetery for 25 years.
 In 2017–2018, Calle had a public art installation at Musée de la Chasse et de la Nature (the Museum of Hunting and Nature) in Paris.